nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function list takes in 1 option field (nurses/doctors) to identity and list the category of Staff Objects required from the aggregation of Staff Objects.
+The function list takes in 1 optional field (nurses/doctors) to identify and list the category of Staff Objects required from the collection of Staff Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 After validation, a StaffListCommand object is created.
-StaffListCommand object will be executed to iterate through the aggregation of Staff Objects.
+StaffListCommand object will be executed to iterate through the collection of Staff Objects.
 Staff Objects will then be displayed based on the user given input.

 Invalid Input includes: